timarkh/tsakorpus/README.md

 ## License

-The software is distributed under MIT license (see LICENSE.md).
+The software is distributed under MIT license (see LICENSE).